esheldon/wq/README.md

 The mem is in gigabytes, and can be floating point.
 The groups are optional and comma separated.

+Unless you are just testing, you **almost certainly** want to run it with nohup and redirect the output

+    nohup serve desc 1> server.out 2> serve.err &

 You can change the port for sockets using -p;

     wq -p portnum serve descfile